 Consider not having any formal media interactions (press conferences) during the visit...
 The Governor is in the Republic of Cuba to work.
 Wait until returning to the state for formal interviews....
 However, speaking with journalists while going into or coming out of meetings presents no issue.
-A formal press conference is not required.
+No formal press conference.